Master of Social Work (Professional Qualifying)

 Inherent Requirements

-Inherent Requirements apply to this course as defined on the Student Equity & Inclusion website.
-If you have a disability or health condition which may impact on your ability to meet these requirements please refer to the Student Equity & Inclusion website for further information and contact details.
+Inherent Requirements apply to this course as defined on the Student Equity and Inclusion website.
+Students who have a disability or health condition which may impact on their ability to meet these requirements are encouraged to visit the Student Equity and Inclusion website for further information and contact details.

 Course structure